ashtekar/agent-bio-summary/README.md

 ## 🎯 Project Overview

-AgentBioSummary is designed to bridge the gap between cutting-edge synthetic biology research and high school students.
+AgentBioSummary is designed to inform & educate high school students on cutting-edge synthetic biology research.
 It automatically:

 1. **Searches** for the most relevant synthetic biology articles from the past 24 hours
 2. **Analyzes** and ranks articles based on relevance, impact, and novelty